dropwizard/dropwizard/docs/source/manual/core.rst

 .. code-block:: yaml

     logging:

       # ...
       # Settings for logging to syslog.
       syslog:

         # If true, write log statements to syslog.
         enabled: false

+        # Do not write log statements below this threshold to syslog.
+        threshold: ALL

         # The hostname of the syslog server to which statements will be sent.
         # N.B.: If this is the local host, the local syslog instance will need to be configured to
         # listen on an inet socket, not just a Unix socket.
         host: localhost

         # The syslog facility to which statements will be sent.
         facility: local0